 Information Technology Services can provide telephone support to assist our community members through connectivity failures by:

-- Assisting in the installation and configuration of connectivity software (e.g., VPN client)
+- Assisting in the installation and configuration of connectivity software (e.g., VDI client)

 - Evaluating hardware/software issues that may be interfering with connectivity

 If your computer problem is beyond the scope of the Help Desk's ability to provide assistance, there are several options for you to consider:

 - Check your warranty information, and consult with your computer's manufacturer or vendor.
 They will have the best information about your computer hardware, and they will be able to tell you what free or low cost repair services you may qualify for as part of your warranty.

 - You may wish to contact a technician at a computer repair shop.
 There are several repair shops in Atlantic County - look in the Yellow Pages under Computers-Dealers.
 Information Technology Services does not provide recommendations for any particular repair shop.
 We suggest that you talk to staff at several shops to compare prices and services before making the choice to commit to one.